 This post was originally published on Jeff’s blog and is reprinted here with permission.

-Service Failure: The Real Reasons Employees Struggle with Customer Service and What You Can Do About It, a book that reveals hidden obstacles to outstanding service.
+Jeff Toister is the author of Service Failure: The Real Reasons Employees Struggle with Customer Service and What You Can Do About It, a book that reveals hidden obstacles to outstanding service.
 His company, Toister Performance Solutions Inc., helps clients identify these obstacles so they can improve customer service.